A Murder Mystery Dinner.

 This special Murder Mystery Dinner takes place during the famous Yulefest Blue Mountains season, Australia’s original Christmas-in-July.

-The George is located in Blackheath, nestled in the Blue Mountains, about 15 minute’s drive from Katoomba and Leura – or half an hour from Lithgow.
+The Palaisis located in Katoomba, nestled in the Blue Mountains, about 5 minute’s drive the famous Three Sisters, Echo Point and Scenic World – or about 40 minutes from Lithgow.
 View a map.

 This unique Murder Mystery is strictly for groups of 10 people, playing 10 Dickens characters.
-To book, you will need to organise your group and purchase a group of 10 ticket.
+To book, you will need to organise your group.

 All tickets are inclusive of booking fees and: